 Do you love camping in spring and fall, but have a hard time keeping warm?
 Or maybe those cooler summer nights in the mountains give you a chill that’s hard to shake.
 Even avid winter time campers aren’t opposed to bringing in some reinforcements, so why not bring along something that will make a huge difference in your comfort levels?

-As a plus, a lot of this gear can be used in other situations and not just camping.
+As a plus, a lot of this camping gear can be used to keep you warm in other situations and not just camping.
 For example, the heated camping chair can be used at a sports game or tailgating with your friends, the heated socks can be worn around the house and skiing, and the chair pad can be used on the bleachers or on your front porch.
 Use them at every opportunity so you can get your money’s worth out of each product.

 Heated Camping Chair

 One of the best pieces of heated camping gear you could purchase is a heated camping chair.
-They’re multi-use, and can be used at the campsite, on your front porch, tailgating, or even at chilly sports games.
 They’re just like a regular camping chair, but are made of heavy duty aluminum and use a thick fabric to make a quality, weatherproof, and long-lasting chair.
-They have heat elements built right into the fabric, and our favorite chair has one heating element in the lower back and another on the seat of the chair.
+Heated camping chairs have heat elements built right into the fabric, and these heat zones warm your backside for hours at a time.

 Gobi Heat Terrain Heated Camping Chair